 Intended Effects

 In the online survey, we inquired about intended changes to investigate potential project outcomes, both in the long and short term.
+We differentiated four categories of effects: (i) improving understanding as most generic effect of scientific research; (ii) raising awareness of an issue; (iii) changing attitude, which has a normative change connotation, and (iv) changing behaviour, which has an action-oriented connotation.

 Improving the understanding as well as raising awareness in the general population is by far the most frequently selected category (79 and 50 times respectively; cf. Figure 16 and Table 14).
 Other arguably stronger types of changes (attitude and behaviour) are occurring relatively less frequent among all of the defined societal actor categories.
-However, 31 respondents note the intended effect (or one of the intended effects) of their research project was a behaviour change among policymakers and/or public administration.
+However, 31 respondents note the intended effect (or one of the intended effects) of their research project was a behavioural change among policymakers and/or public administration.